 B.A., Syracuse; J.D., University of North Carolina

-In 2019, Ms. Silberman was named one of the top five “under 40” international arbitration attorneys worldwide (Law360).
-Her work has also been recognized by Who’s Who Legal (Future Leader in International Arbitration, 2017–2021); Latinvex (Latin America’s Top 100 Female Attorneys, 2017–2020); The Legal 500 Latin America (Next Generation Lawyer in International Arbitration) (twice); Super Lawyers (Rising Star in International Law) (six times); and others.
+In 2019, at age 34, Professor Silberman was named one of the top five “under 40” international arbitration attorneys worldwide (Law360).
+Her work has also been recognized by Chambers USA (Rising Star in International Arbitration, 2022); Who’s Who Legal (Global Leader in Arbitration, 2022-2023) (Future Leader in Arbitration, 2017-2021); Latinvex (Latin America’s Top 100 Female Attorneys, 2017-2022); The Legal 500 Latin America (Next Generation Partner in International Arbitration) (four times); The Legal 500 US (twice); Super Lawyers (Rising Star in International Law) (seven times); and others.